Kevin Gameiro: Paris Saint-Germain

 On 10 June 2011, media reports confirmed that Paris Saint-Germain had reached an agreement with Lorient for the transfer of Gameiro.
 The striker had previously favored a move to either Paris Saint-Germain or Valencia.
 Two days later, following a successful medical, the transfer was confirmed by Paris Saint-Germain.
 Gameiro agreed to a four-year contract and the transfer fee was priced at €11 million with future bonuses to be added later.
 Gameiro made his competitive debut for Paris Saint-Germain on 6 August 2011 in the team's opening 1–0 league defeat to Lorient.
 The following week, he scored his first goal for the club in its 1–1 draw with Rennes.
 On 18 August 2011, in Paris Saint-Germain's first leg UEFA Europa League playoff round tie against Luxembourger club Differdange, Gameiro scored the opening goal for the team in a 4–0 away win.
 Three days later, he again scored a goal in a 2–1 win over Valenciennes helping Paris Saint-Germain earn its first league win of the season.
-On 16 October, Gameiro achieved a hat trick in his side's 3–1 defeat of AC Ajaccio.
+On 16 October, Gameiro achieved a hat trick in his side's 3–1 defeat of Ajaccio.
 Gameiro scored once more in 2011, against Sochaux, before his club thundered into the new year, remaining undefeated in 2012 as far as 31 March.
-Gameiro scored on 20 January, against Sablé-sur-Sarthe FC in Coupe de France play, 4 February, against Evian TG, and 11 March, against Dijon FCO.
+Gameiro scored on 20 January, against Sablé-sur-Sarthe in the Coupe de France match on 4 February against Evian, and 11 March against Dijon.
 After this barrage of victories for his club, and assortment of goals for himself, Gameiro failed to score again in the 11/12 campaign.

-Gameiro's first goal in the 12/13 campaign came 29 September 2012 against FC Sochaux, coupled with a second 22 minutes later.
-Gameiro scored thrice more in 2012, with goals coming against Stade de Reims, Evian TG, and Stade Brestois.
-Gameiro scored his first goal in 2013 against Toulouse FC, on 23 January, in Coupe de France play.
-Gameiro scored a notable assist when PSG squared off against Valencia CF in Champions League play, with Gameiro feeding Ezequiel Lavezzi for a 66th-minute goal, bequeathing PSG the aggregate victory.
+Gameiro's first goal in the 12/13 campaign came 29 September 2012 against Sochaux, coupled with a second 22 minutes later.
+Gameiro scored thrice more in 2012, with goals coming against Reims, Evian and Brest.
+Gameiro scored his first goal in 2013 against Toulouse, on 23 January, in Coupe de France play.
+Gameiro scored a notable assist when PSG squared off against Valencia in Champions League play, with Gameiro feeding Ezequiel Lavezzi for a 66th-minute goal, bequeathing PSG the aggregate victory.
 Gameiro's next goal came 29 March against Montpellier; 2013's final Gameiro goals were both scored against Gameiro's former outfit Lorient on 26 May.
 Given that Gameiro was transferred in the offseason, this occasion marked both his last scoring performance and last match for PSG.